nikbearbrown/Enhancing_Trust_in_LLMs-_Algorithms_for_Comparing_and_Interpreting_LLMs/README.md

   - **Karabacak (2023):** Challenges in medical sector including clinical validation and ethical considerations.
 - **Goal:** Ensuring LLMs are trustworthy and transparent, crucial for integration and acceptance in various sectors.

+ Enhancing Trust in LLMs: Algorithms for Comparing and Interpreting LLMs

 ### The Imperative for Transparency

 - **Definition:** Clarity on model training, operation, and decision-making.